 (Note: Your experience may be different if you don’t rent the Xfinity router/modem combo.
 You may have to set up the Flex manually, but you also may be saving money by using your own equipment.
 Nice work!)

 This may be the top perk of the Flex.
 NBCUniversal, which also is owned by Xfinity-parent Comcast, has a live and on-demand video streaming subscription service called Peacock.
-It will be available to customers with any streaming device beginning in July 2020, but it will be free for Xfinity customers who use the Flex device.
+This is free for Xfinity customers who use the Flex device.
 The normal price for the subscription level of Peacock is $4.99 per month.

-Hit NBC shows like The Office, 30 Rock and Parks and Recreation will soon call Peacock their exclusive streaming home.
+Hit NBC shows including The Office, 30 Rock and Parks and Recreation call Peacock their exclusive streaming home.